Talend/ansible-talend-platform/README.md

 | [kafka](ansible/roles/kafka)     | Apache Kafka server (required by [tds](ansible/roles/tds), [tdp](ansible/roles/tdp), [tsd](ansible/roles/tsd))                              |
 | [nexus](ansible/roles/nexus)     | Nexus Repository Manager                                                                                                                    |

+## List of applications compatible with Talend Cloud Hybrid setup

+Talend Cloud lets you install and host Talend Data Preparation ([tdp](ansible/roles/tdp)), Talend Data Stewardship ([tds](ansible/roles/tds)) and Talend Dictionary Service [tsd](ansible/roles/tsd) on premises.
+This setup allows you to store sensitive data behind your firewall, while still managing your users and the rest of your platform from Talend Cloud.

+Ansible roles corresponding to these applications are compatible with the Hybrid setup for Talend Cloud.
+See dedicated hybrid parameters in the details of each role.

+To learn more about it, refer to [Talend Help Center](https://help.talend.com/access/sources/content/map?pageid=cloud_hybrid_install&afs:lang=en&EnrichVersion=Cloud).

 ## List of ports to open